irislapa/fri-vss/README.md

 ## Recommendation system
 For a data-mining class I had to implement a movie recomendation system that uses matrix factorization.
 The code is available in the `recommender_system` folder.
-There ui is yet to be implemented
+Ui is yet to be implemented

 ## Cuda histogram equalization
 For a parallel computing class I had to implement a histogram equalization algorithm using cuda.